 Ms. Tanya Sanish, Company Secretary, is the Compliance Officer in line with the requirement of the SEBI Listing Regulations.
-The email ID shareholders.ppl@piramal.com has been designated for stakeholders to email their queries/grievances.
+The email ID shareholders.ppl@piramal.com has been designated for stakeholders to email their queries/grievances. $\widehat{}$

-D. Corporate Social Responsibility Committee
+D. Corporate Social Responsibility CommitteeI.
+Constitution of the Committee